pohlm01/master-thesis/2_preliminaries.typ

 = Preliminaries <sec:preliminaries>
 This section provides information relevant to understanding the architecture of #gls("mtc", long: true) and its implications.
-It starts with a reminder of Merkle Trees and continues with an explanation of the present #gls("pki", long: true), including its building blocks, the #gls("acme", long: true), the #gls("ocsp", long: true), and the #gls("ct", long: true) design.
+It starts with a refresher of Merkle Trees and continues with an explanation of the present #gls("pki", long: true), including its building blocks, the #gls("acme", long: true), the #gls("ocsp", long: true), and the #gls("ct", long: true) design.
 Afterward, this section summarizes the @tls protocol and the optimization @kemtls, and ends with a list of relevant #gls("pq", long: true) secure signature algorithms.

 == Merkle Trees <sec:merkle_trees>
-Merkle Trees, also known as Hash Trees, are binary trees with the property that each inner node is the result of a cryptographic hash function on its child nodes.
+Merkle Trees, also known as Hash Trees, are binary trees with the property that the root and each inner node is the result of a cryptographic hash function on its child nodes.
 Merkle Trees are tamper-evident and enable efficient verification of whether an element is included in the tree.
 The term "tamper-evident" refers to the inability to add, delete, or modify information contained within the Merkle Tree without changing the root node.
 An efficient verification means that, given the information and proof, one can easily verify that the information is contained in the root hash.